 Upon finishing the deal, you'll start working with your mortgage lender to close the loan.

 If you're pre-qualified, it shouldn't take much time at all, but you should to keep in close contact with your mortgage lender.

 And I'll sort out all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) of closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of accepting your application.
+Your lender will give you a Loan Estimate (LE) of your closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your application.

-This estimate is formed from the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a narrow range of accuracy.
-I'll review the estimate and let you know if it all looks permissible.
+This estimate depends on the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy.
+I'll examine the estimate and let you know if it all looks all right.

-Then we'll close on your house.
-This will likely happen at a title company or escrow office and will most often be a smooth and calm occurrence.
+Then it's time to close on your house.
+This should happen at a title company or escrow office and will most likely be a smooth and stress-free affair.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, make sure you call me at (682) 667-5556 or e-mail me at .
+And if you need anything or have any questions, just contact me at (682) 667-5556 or e-mail me at .